-The Dell EMC PowerStore system is the primary midrange storage system offering from Dell EMC that will eventually replace Unity XT, XtremIO, and SC systems.
+The Dell EMC PowerStore system is the primary midrange storage system offering from Dell Technologies alongside additional midrange offerings including Unity XT, XtremIO, and SC systems.
 PowerStore represents a new offering with many internal elements taken from other product offerings and refactored into the container-based PowerStoreOS.
 There are five individual midrange appliances with two model types and a single entry-level appliance.
-The model T is an offering where the PowerStore software PowerStoreOS is deployed on purpose-built hardware natively.
-The model X has the PowerStoreOS deployed on an instance of VMware ESXi on the purpose-built hardware.
+The T models are an offering where the PowerStore software PowerStoreOS is deployed on purpose-built hardware natively.
+The X models have the PowerStoreOS deployed on an instance of VMware ESXi on the purpose-built hardware.
 The PowerStore 500 is an entry level PowerStore option that is available as a T model only and can be clustered with other T models.
 The different appliances vary primarily in the processor types and the amount of cache memory.

 PowerStore is an all-solid state storage technology system supporting both flash and SCM Optane devices.
 SCM devices can be used as storage or mixed with flash devices for metadata tiering.
 As a logical replacement for many earlier systems, the advanced features of PowerStore are expected to be the summation of the other products.
-The base controller can hold up to 21 NVMe protocol devices.
+The base controller can hold up to 21 NVMe protocol devices, or 25 devices for the 500 model.
 Additional enclosures can be added with SAS connectivity.

 PowerStore is a unified storage system supporting block and file access natively for the T models.
 The X models do not support NAS functionality.
 Like the Unity XT system, PowerStore uses a SuSE Linux kernel and supports Docker containers.
 The filesystem software supports multiple NAS servers.
 PowerStore Manager is the element manager as a web GUI, implemented with HTML5.